ShinobuAmasaki/uint-fortran/README.md

 This functionaity is implemented using preprocessor macros in `assignment_m.f90`.
 The same thing can be done by specifying `--flag "-DHARDENED` in the fpm command option.

+## `uint64`

+`uint64` as 8-byte unsigned integer type has been implemented with partial feature support.

+The currently implemented features are:

+- `type(uint64)`,
+- Assignment operator overload,
+- Comparison operators overloads,
+- Arithmetic operator overloads for addition and subtraction,
+- Write statement (unformatted and formatted, formatted is asterisk only).

+Since `integer(int128)`, which includes the entire `type(uint64)`, is not available, no type conversions are yet provided.
+Therefore, arithmetic operations involving `type(uint64)` return `type(uint64)`.

+Please note that in the GNU Fortran, basically writing a numerical literal exceeding 9223372036854775807 (that is maximum value of a 64-bit signed integer) will result in a compile time error.
+If you want to ignore this, consider using the `-fno-range-check` compile option.